automata-network/multi-prover-avs/README.md

 │ ├── <a href="./contracts/dcap-v3-attestation/">dcap-v3-attestation</a>: On-chain verification library for Dcap attestation of Intel SGX.
 │ ├── <a href="./contracts/src/">src</a>: Source files for AVS contracts.
 │ └── <a href="./contracts/test/">test</a>: Tests for smart contracts.
+├── <a href="./operator/">operator</a>: The operator implementation.
+├── <a href="./aggregator/">aggregator</a>: The aggregator implementation.
+├── <a href="https://github.com/automata-network/sgx-prover/tree/avs">sgx-prover</a>: the sgx version of TEE prover.
 </pre>

 ## AVS Task Description